Skip to main content

 Is hunter education required for purchasing a license?

 Yes.
 If you were born on or after Jan.
 1, 1960, you must present your hunter education certificate or previous hunting license (other than a base apprentice license) to purchase your license.
-Individuals who are qualified to hunt under the Mentored Hunting Program are exempt from the hunter education requirement (see the Mentored hunting section for more details).
+Individuals who are qualified to hunt under the Mentored Hunting Program are exempt from the hunter education requirement (go to the Mentored hunting section for more information).
 A valid hunter education certificate from another state meets this requirement.
 Michigan’s hunter education courses are offered throughout the year around the state.
 The online course can be found at Michigan.gov/HunterEducation.
 For a replacement Michigan hunter education certificate, visit Michigan.gov/RecreationalSafety.

 What are the rules for a youth hunter 10–16 years old who has a hunter education certificate?